Testing plugin-backed apps¶

 Single-process conveniences vs production-safe stores¶

-The following shortcuts are for pytest-driven single-process tests only:
+The following shortcuts are for single-process tests that explicitly opt into unsafe_testing=True:

 - in-memory JWT denylist behavior